shankaalwis/XL2Images/README.md

 ---

-## 📄 License
+## License

 MIT License.
 Free to use, modify, and distribute.

 ---

-## 🙌 Contributions
+## Contributions

 Feel free to fork and submit pull requests for improvements or feature additions.

 ```

----

-Let me know if you'd like to generate a `requirements.txt` file or want this in a zip folder format!
+Let me know if you'd like a version customized to the **XL2Images** name or structured as a template repo!
 ```